cbsfdevteam/cb_logger/README.md

-# CB_Looger - Custom log framework
+# CB_Logger - Custom log framework
 Salesforce logging tool powered by Platform Events and Big Objects.

 A log based on Big Objects that is called from apex for a variety of log needs.<br/>